-Step three is by far the hardest part of OPSEC awareness, as your vulnerabilities are potentially endless.
+Where can they strike?
+Step three is the most challenging part of OPSEC awareness, as your vulnerabilities are potentially endless.
 You have to be able to trust your device, operating system, apps, and any programs you’ve installed.
-Backdoors could allow intelligence agencies access to your data and sloppy programming could leak information without your knowledge.
+Backdoors could allow intelligence agencies access to your data, and sloppy programming could leak information without your knowledge.

-Vulnerabilities might also exist along the communication chain, or with your chat partner.
+Vulnerabilities also exist along the communication chain or with someone you’re speaking to.
 This is tough to assess as you may not know what systems are running between you and them.

 Your chat partner might not have the same incentives to keep information private.
 Perhaps they’re in a country where authorities are less repressive.
 Or maybe they just don’t care as much about privacy as you do.

-It’s important to include the OPSEC of the people you’re communicating with in your own OPSEC model, even if it’s hard and includes uncertainty.
-There are many ways to mitigate vulnerabilities, you could, for example, distance yourself from your partner by only revealing strictly necessary information about yourself.
+It’s essential to include the OPSEC of the people you’re communicating with in your OPSEC model, even if it’s hard and includes uncertainty.
+There are many ways to mitigate vulnerabilities, you could, for example, distance yourself from your chat partner by only revealing strictly necessary information about yourself.

 4. Assessment of risk

+Which vulnerabilities are most likely to happen?
 Your list of vulnerabilities is likely to be very long.
 But not all threats are equally relevant.
-In fact, some might not be relevant at all.
+Some might not be relevant at all.

 In this step, combine step 2 with step 3 to ascertain threats and assess how they could exploit your vulnerabilities.

-A threat might include a sophisticated hacker, or somebody sharing your home.
-Each need to be addressed differently.
-For example, a password written on a piece of paper has a very low risk of being discovered by a hacker, but there’s a high risk it could be found by a snooping roommate.
+A threat might include a sophisticated hacker or somebody sharing your home.
+Each needs to be addressed differently.
+For example, a password written on a piece of paper has a low risk of being discovered by a hacker, but there’s a high risk a snooping roommate could find it.

 5. Application of appropriate OPSEC measures